earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 On your computer, do the following

 1. Select a 14er markdown file that you'd like to update.
-2. Look up the elevation and location (longitude, latitude) for the 14er
+2. Look up the elevation and location (longitude, latitude in decimal degrees) for the 14er
 3. Add that information and an interesting fact or so about the 14er to the appropriate 14er markdown file.

 Next

-1. Save your file, add and commit your changes and then push the changes to your github.com fork.
+1. Save your file, add and commit your changes and then push the changes to your fork on GitHub.
-2. Submit a Pull Request to the `EarthLab/14ers-git` repo.
+2. Submit a pull request to the `earthLab/14ers-git` repo.

 HINT:

-* base fork: **EarthLab/14ers-git**
+* base fork: **earthlab/14ers-git**
 * head fork: **YOUR-USER-NAME/14ers-git**

-* Finally, go to the NEON Central Repo page in github.com.
-Look for the Pull Requests link at the top of the page.
-How many Pull Requests are there?
+* Finally, go to the Earth Lab 14ers repo on GitHub.
+Look for the "Pull Requests" link at the top of the page.
+How many pull requests are there?
-* Do you see your Pull Request?
+* Do you see your pull request?

 </div>